coq/coq/doc/sphinx/proof-engine/ltac.rst

    :n:`first [:@expr__1 | ... | @expr__n]` behaves, in each goal, as the the first
    :n:`v__i` to have *at least* one success.

-   .. exn:: Error message: No applicable tactic
+   .. exn:: No applicable tactic.

    .. tacv:: first @expr